ramyelgendi/Astar-Router/README.md

 ## Limitations
 * Works perfectly for 2 layers, but some glitches appear beyond 2 layers
+* Pathfinding of netlists is systemetic based on their order in the net.

 ## Contributors
 * Ramy ElGendi